nnfunny/nnfunny/README.md

 I'm Nam 🌻, and I am an avid developer.

-I'm passionate about 🕸 web development.
+I'm passionate about 🕸 web development (React).

 I'm currently learning more about 👾 2D game development and 🌈 computer graphics.

 I'd love to collaborate on web, game and computer graphics projects. 😄